SketchUp/sketchup-extension-ux-guidelines/README.md

 ### Omit Extension Version Number

-Sometimes developers include the extension version number in the menu entries or toolbar titles.This causes shortcuts and stored toolbar positions to break when the extension is updated and the number changes.
+Sometimes developers include the extension version number in the menu entries or toolbar titles.
+This causes shortcuts and stored toolbar positions to break when the extension is updated and the number changes.
 Don't include the version number in menu entries or toolbar titles.